 Place of origin: Indian subcontinent

-Another special bread comes from the South of India, Parotta.
+Parotta is another special bread from the South of India.
 It is a flaky ribbon pancake with multiple layers.
 Customarily, you can serve it with vegetable Kurma or any North Indian curries (mutton or beef curry) for a lovely savory experience.

 You might run into street food vendors selling Parotta in Indian streets or restaurants in the Southern region.
 Local citizens sometimes stuff this pancake with vegetables (potatoes or radish) and pair it with raita (Indian creamy condiment) or yogurt.